Hearing Test for Adults & Children

 How long does a hearing test take?

 A typical hearing test for an adult takes approximately 25 minutes.
-This includes the actual test and a verbal summary of your results.

 What is involved in a hearing test and is it painful?